 4. Income tax benefit

 The key benefit of this kind of trust is the income tax redemption.
-Usually, beneficiaries invest the funds they receive out of a normal Will to earn an extra income, and that income is added to their salary and they pay tax at usual marginal rates.
+If assets are left to a beneficiary under a Will, the beneficiaries might decide to invest the funds they receive.
+This would allow them to earn extra income.
+The extra income would then be considered part of their annual salary and they would pay taxes on this income at the usual marginal rates.

 In the case of Testamentary Trusts, the trustee distributes the income of the Trust to its beneficiaries.
-If the beneficiaries further distribute the funds to their children who are not working, then they can claim for income tax benefit for every child.
+If the beneficiaries further distribute the funds to their children, who are not working, then they can claim an income tax benefit for every child they have distributed funds.

 5. No cost for transferring assets to your trust